MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

   + Merged view for crashes and errors for Xamarin apps.
 This provides a more intuitive visualization, allowing developers to prioritize the most crucial issues in their apps, whether these are errors or crashes.
   + Improved experience for the symbol upload process.
 This allows developers to quickly identify and upload their missing symbols.
 * [SHIPPED] NDK – Improve the support for Android NDK.
 This enables developers to track their native Android crashes in App Center.
-* [SHIPPED] Proguard – Improve the support for Proguard in App Center.
+* [SHIPPED] ProGuard – Improve the support for ProGuard in App Center.

 ## Distribution